 A physical examination is required for all regardless of major.
 Paper copies of the Medical Evaluation & Physical Examination Form are found in the students deposited student packet.
-The examination should be conducted by the applicant's family physician, and the completed medical forms returned by the physician to the Director of Admissions.
-These results will be reviewed initially by the College's medical staff.
+The examination should be conducted by the applicant's family physician, and the completed medical forms returned by the physician to MMA's Health Services department.